sodafoundation/api/contrib/ansible/README.md

 # opensds-ansible
-It's an installation tool of opensds through ansible.
+This is an installation tool for opensds using ansible.

 ## 1. How to install an opensds local cluster
-This installation document assumes you have a clean Ubuntu16.04 environment, so if you have installed golang environment, please make sure some parameters configured at ```/etc/profile```:
+This installation document assumes there is a clean Ubuntu 16.04 environment.
+If golang is already installed in the environment, make sure the following parameters are configured in ```/etc/profile``` and run ``source /etc/profile``:
 ```conf
 export GOROOT=/usr/local/go
 export GOPATH=$HOME/gopath